dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     ":doc:`studyRetentionPolicy` (s)",object,"Study Retention Policies applied to Studies received by any AE.
 May be supplemented by configured Study Retention Policies for particular Archive Network AEs."
     ":doc:`storeAccessControlIDRule` (s)",object,"Store Access Control Rules applied to Studies received by any AE.
 May be supplemented by configured Store Access Control Rules for particular Archive Network AEs."
     ":doc:`upsOnStore` (s)",object,"UPS on Store Rules applied to DICOM objects received by any AE.
 May be supplemented by configured UPS on Store Rules for particular Archive Network AEs."
+    ":doc:`upsOnHL7` (s)",object,"UPS on HL7 Rules applied to HL7 messages received by any HL7 Application.
+May be supplemented by configured UPS on HL7 Rules for particular HL7 Applications."
     ":doc:`idGenerator` (s)",object,"ID Generator"
     ":doc:`hl7ForwardRule` (s)",object,"HL7 Forward Rules for HL7 messages received by any HL7 Application.
 May be supplemented by configured HL7 Forward Rules for particular HL7 Applications."
     ":doc:`hl7ExportRule` (s)",object,"Export Rules applied to HL7 messages received by any HL7 Application.
 May be supplemented by configured HL7 Export Rules for particular HL7 Application."